Brightening and Fading in the Youngest Galactic Supernova Remnant G1.9+0.3: 13 years of monitoring with the Chandra X-ray Observatory: Introduction

 Among supernova remnants, \src\ (Figure~\ref{fig:2011im}) is unique in the Galaxy in many ways.
 While it has a dozen or so fellow remnants whose X-ray spectra are dominated by synchrotron emission, it is the only Galactic shell SNR increasing in brightness in radio \citep{green08,murphy08,luken20} and X-rays \citep{carlton11,borkowski17}.
 While the integrated X-ray spectrum is featureless, small regions have been identified showing line emission from Si, S, Ar, Ca, and Fe, and exhibiting line widths of order 14,000 km s$^{-1}$ \citep{borkowski13b}.
 For an assumed distance of 8.5 kpc, measured expansion proper motions in radio \citep{green08,luken20} and X-rays \citep{carlton11,borkowski17} give consistent speeds, supporting this estimate of the distance, which we shall use here.
 These shock velocities are the highest ever measured for a SNR, and are high even for most supernovae.
-In particular, they support the identification of \src\ as the remnant of a Type Ia supernova, an identification also supported by its Galactic location and morphology \citep{reynolds08b}.
+In particular, they support the identification of \src\ as the remnant of a Type Ia supernova, an identification also supported by its Galactic location and morphology \citep{reynolds08b}, though an origin in an unusual core-collapse event cannot be ruled out.
+The high shock velocities could result in gamma-ray emission as well as nonthermal X-rays, but the distance and small size of \src\ result in low predicted fluxes, consistent with nondetections at GeV and TeV energies \citep{brose19, hess2014}.

 The general principles of particle acceleration and magnetic-field amplification in strong SNR shocks are now widely accepted \citep[see reviews such as][]{reynolds08a,vink12}: electron acceleration occurs by DSA, though many details remain cloudy; magnetic fields are amplified above adiabatic compression, probably through nonlinear effects; and the maximum energies to which particles can reach are set by finite remnant age (or size) or radiative losses.
 Abrupt changes in diffusive properties of the upstream environment could in principle also limit maximum particle energies.
 Only electrons are likely to be limited by radiative losses, but it is an important and open question of whether age or losses cuts off synchrotron spectra in young SNRs.
 DSA models cannot yet predict from first principles the relation between shock energy and energy in particles and magnetic field; a common assumption is that fixed fractions of shock energy wind up in each form (``microphysical parameters" $\epsilon_e$ and $\epsilon_B$, respectively).
 Observational tests of this assumption are difficult and not encouraging \citep{reynolds21}, but for want of an alternative theoretically supported prescription, the constant-efficiencies model is generally used.
 Even if constancy of the $\epsilon$ factors turns out to be justified, their dependences on shock parameters (e.g., shock obliquity angle $\theta_{Bn}$ between the shock normal and magnetic field, upstream neutral fraction, even shock velocity itself) remain to be determined.